FrankHB/YSLib/3rdparty/freetype/Readme.en-US.txt

 	Ported old 2.4.11 implementation with "FT_CONFIG_OPTION_OLD_INTERNALS" conditional inclusion of the static function "tt_face_get_metrics".
 In "src/smooth/ftgrays.c":
 	Used "FT_CONFIG_OPTION_OLD_INTERNALS" as a hack to check if there is a DS build to work around stack overflow.
-Note: The macro "FT_RENDER_POOL_SIZE" is not modified in "include/freetype/config/ftoption.h".
+NOTE: The macro "FT_RENDER_POOL_SIZE" is not modified in "include/freetype/config/ftoption.h".
 It is not fit here because it also change behavior of other modules.
 This file in "devel" directory in the source repository also has comments about it should be greater than 4096, which can work but is still considerably too large on platform DS with a stack in ".dtcm" section of only 32KiB specified by devkitARM linker script by default.

 == Additional source replacement